REALTECH SmartCMDB

 What changes are coming with NIS2?

-NIS2 results in significant changes in the area of cyber security for companies:
+NIS2 brings significant changes in the area of cyber security for companies:

 • Extension of the scope: A large number of companies will be affected by the regulations of the NIS2 Directive.